DANCEcollaborative/bazaar/README.md

 NOTE: This is only for agents that use the newer Docker sockets method.
 The older sockets method is deprecated.

 - Server installation
-   - Server files are in [this repository](https://github.com/DANCEcollaborative/bazaar), subdirectory 'bazaar_docker_server/'.
+   - Server files are in [this repository](https://github.com/DANCEcollaborative/bazaar), subdirectory 'bazaar_server/'.
+There are two versions with only minor differences.
+They are supplied as distinct versions for ease of installation but since they are so similar installation instructions are combined below with differences pointed out as necessary.
+      - 'bazaar_server/bazaar_server_http' is for an http server.
+      - 'bazaar_server/bazaar_server_https' is for an https server.
+      - File that are different for the two versions are listed here:
+         - In apache2/sites-available: bazaar-docker-http.conf vs. bazaar-docker-https.conf.
+         - docker-compose.yml
+         - Dockerfile
+         - bazaar/server_docker.js

    - Install MySQL on the server.
       - This has been tested with MySQL version 5.7.31.